zygos/wd-material/material/3-frameworks/3-rest-api/1-rest.md

 **Not all RESTs are alike**

 Are all self-proclaimed REST APIs fully RESTful?
 No. Quite a few, if not the majority, of REST APIs only partially adhere to all REST constraints.
 For example, most APIs do not use [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS), which requires the server to provide links to related resources.
-However, they are still called REST APIs because they were designed with REST principles in mind, and we can similarly interact with them.
+However, they are still called REST APIs because they were designed with REST principles in mind, and we can interact with them similarly.

 So, even though REST APIs have a rather strict definition, the term "RESTful API" is used loosely in the real world.
 That does not make these sorts of APIs bad; it means they might not have all the benefits of a fully RESTful API.